 Hoxton was a quite poor place in the seventies with not much money around for much other than the essentials, it was quite common to see kids with no shoes or looking unwashed, as everyone was in the same boat no one seemed to mind or care.

 Brick Lane and Spitalfields back in those days was pretty run down with a high number of homeless people on the streets, often drinking window cleaner or other horrible concoctions.
-It was not a place you would want to be after dark, there was often fighting on the streets and you had to be careful taking photos as you would get screamed at and chased down the road, it felt like Victorian London at times.
-A great market though and the first time I ever saw a bear and a tiger cub was at Club Row.
+It was not a place you would want to be after dark – there was often fighting on the streets and you had to be careful taking photos as you would get screamed at and chased down the road, it felt like Victorian London at times.
 Homeless people were commonly referred to as hobos, tramps or vagrants back then, strange days indeed.

-Brick Lane was the greatest market for bargains and the one place I would love to invent a time machine for.
-You would see the weirdest and strangest things down there all of which could be bought for pennies, most of my record collection and pop music memorabilia was started here.
+The market itself however was the greatest market for bargains and the one place I would love to invent a time machine for.
+You would see the weirdest and strangest things down there all of which could be bought for pennies.
+The first time I ever saw a bear and a tiger cub was at Club Row and most of my record and music memorabilia collections started here.
 It was a place I would go to each and every Sunday morning for over 20 years before they destroyed it with hipster bars and high end retail shops.
 Dreams were bought here.

 Another strange thing was that people would hang around and sell jewellery such as watches, gold and silver rings and all such things.
 It was very undercover but very much in the open streets.
 I never knew if they were knocked off gear, people selling their only worldly goods or just an excuse to make a little extra and have conversations with others.
 I do know that there was always the same people around for ages and then they would vanish suddenly.